Coming soon! Strafford will move to BARBRI Professional Education >

 or call 1-800-926-7926

-This webinar will review the essential factors foreign businesses should consider before locating in the U.S. Our panel of global tax structuring experts will point out immigration issues in M&A transactions, discuss viable pathways for foreign personnel transferring to the U.S., and review the residency and permanent establishment rules for global businesses and their workforces.
-They will offer advice to reduce the overall tax impact of the move made by these entities and their employees.
+This webinar will review the essential factors foreign businesses and individuals should consider before locating in the U.S. from both an immigration and taxation perspective.
+Our panel of global mobility and tax law experts will discuss immigration programs, issues in M&A transactions, viable pathways for foreign personnel transferring to the U.S., visa options and tax considerations for foreign entrepreneurs seeking to establish businesses in the U.S., and review the residency and permanent establishment rules for global businesses and their workforces.

 Description

-Listen as our panel of business immigration attorneys discusses tax and business considerations arising from the inbound immigration of mid-to-large corporations to the U.S.
+Listen as our panel of business immigration and tax attorneys discusses tax, business, and related employment and planning considerations arising from inbound immigration activities and other corporate interactions involving foreign nationals and personnel.

 READ MORE